DaisukeMiyazaki/DaisukeMiyazaki.github.io/en/_posts/2020-04-04-RiseAndFall.md

 layout: post
 title: "RiseAndFall"
 date: 2020-4-04
 excerpt: "What is intelligence?
 I believe it can be represented by a tree.
-In the human tree, there are various elements: objectively guaranteed facts that exist outside human preferences, such as scientific truths; opinions that can be mutually exclusive and contradictory; and ingrained common sense from one's cultural upbringing.
+In the human tree, there are various elements: objectively guaranteed facts that exist outside human preferences, such as scientific truths; opinions that can be mutually exclusive and contradictory; and ingrained common sense from one's cultural upbringing."
 comments: true
 lang: en
 lang-ref: RiseAndFall